franciscoctavares/linsolve/README.md

 * Changing methods visibility(only members that will stay public are those that are accessed outside the class)
 * Adding missing error handling and making all methods more error resistant in general

-## Coming soon
+## Planned Features
 * Benchmarking code to compare performance of different combinations of exploration and branching strategies
 * More branching/exploration strategies
 * Cli basics(including the use of [Tabulate](https://github.com/p-ranav/tabulate?tab=readme-ov-file) for formatting output into tables, when appropriate)
 * Advanced fathoming to reduce memory usage in large IP models
-* Pure Binary programming support
+* PBP(Pure Binary programming) support
-* Mixed Integer Linear Programming support, where variables can be continuous, integer or binary
+* MILP(Mixed Integer Linear Programming) support, in which any variable can be a real number(continuous), an integer, or binary
 * Better syntax support(easier model comprehension)
 * Support for more model file formats, similar to LPSolve
 * Better feature documentation(in this README file or in a wiki)